 Collaborations outside the context of a David Sylvian project have been a regular occurrence over the years and have produced some beautiful pieces.
-Working under conditions established by other musicians has at times brought out unknown or less developed aspects of Sylvian’s craft, and some of these recordings have given indications of his artistic direction in both music and lyrics – a glimpse of the path ahead.
+Working under conditions established by other artists has at times brought out unknown or less developed aspects of Sylvian’s craft, and some of these recordings have given indications of an emerging artistic direction in both music and lyrics – a glimpse of the path ahead.

 Damage – the aural record of Sylvian/Fripp’s 1993 The Road to Graceland tour – was released in 1994 and there would not be another core Sylvian project until 1999’s Dead Bees on a Cake.
 The contributions that Sylvian made to the projects of others during the intervening years were gratefully received as signs of his continuing creativity and helped to bridge what seemed at the time an interminable hiatus in his own output.

 The album Marco Polo by Nicola Alesini and Pier Luigi Andreoni was released in 1995 on the Italian Materiali Sonori label.
 In the early nineties, woodwind player Alesini was part of a trio with influential German electronic musician and composer Hans-Joachim Roedelius and multi-instrumentalist Fabio Capanni.
 Their first album, Friendly Game, was released simply as Roedelius/Capanni/Alesini in 1992, but by the time of the follow-up – To Cover the Dark – they had adopted the band name Aquarello.
 Andreoni’s background was as a drummer and keyboard player, his recording CV dating back to the early eighties.
 He brought his fascination for the synthesis of electronic sound to the partnership for the Marco Polo project.